NinadShegokar/TRANSFORMERS-FROM-GROUND-UP/README.md

 - **Feed-Forward Networks** 🧠
 - **Custom Training Loop** 🔄

-We trained the model on the **Helsinki-NLP/opus-mt-tc-big-en-fr** dataset for English-to-French translation (though the current notebook uses SQuAD for demonstration).
+We trained the model on the **rajpurkar/squad** dataset for question answering.
 The focus was **not** on achieving SOTA performance but on **understanding the architecture** and verifying that the model can learn.

 ---